iterative/dvc.org/content/docs/studio/experiments.md

 DVC Studio offers more ways to run and track experiments - you can:

 - set up reproducible pipelines with DVC,
-- submit new experiments from the VS Code IDE,
+- submit new experiments from the VS Code IDE.
-- submit new experiments from DVC Studio, and have them run in your own cloud infrastructure.

 For details on all these, check out the
 [`experiment management user guide`](/doc/studio/user-guide/experiments).